MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 5. On the **Password** page, enter the password for the private key in the Password box, and then select **Next**.

-   You do not have to select the option to make the key exportable, because you already have an exported copy.
+   Select the option to make the key exportable.

 6. On the **Certificate Store page**, select **Automatically select the certificate store based on the type of certificate**, and then select **Next**.

 7. Select **Finish**.

 ### Export the certificate
 Export the *CMG server authentication certificate* from your server.
-This makes the certificate usable for your cloud management gateway in Azure.
+Re-exporting the certificate makes it usable for your cloud management gateway in Azure.

 1. On the member server you'll use to manage the cloud-based site system roles, run **certlm.msc** to open the Certificate Manager console.